 Research to Date

-Importantly, we confirmed this phenomenon, where we were the first to report a molecular mechanism for muscle ‘memory’ at the DNA level in a muscle cell model, showing aged muscle cells retained molecular ‘tags’ to their DNA (via DNA methylation) in later-life following early-life inflammatory stress.
-This publication (Sharples et al., 2015, Link) in Biogerontology has had over almost 4000 downloads on researchgate/ the publisher’s website, where at the time it was the highest-scoring output from this source.
-Importantly, in 2016 this work resulted in a prestigious Doctoral Training Alliance UK, PhD scholarship (R. Seaborne) and culminated in further grant success with pharma industry giant GlaxoSmithKline (GSK) to investigate the genome-wide epigenetics (Illumina EPIC BeadChip arrays) of muscle growth and memory in animals and humans.
+Importantly, we were able to confirm this phenomenon, where we were the first to report a molecular mechanism for muscle ‘memory’ at the DNA level in a muscle cell model, showing aged muscle cells retained molecular ‘tags’ to their DNA (via DNA methylation) in later-life following early-life inflammatory stress.
+This publication (Sharples et al., 2015, Link) was the highest-scoring output from this source.
+Importantly, in 2016 this work resulted in a prestigious Doctoral Training Alliance UK, PhD scholarship (R. Seaborne) and culminated in further grant success with pharma industry giant GlaxoSmithKline (GSK) to investigate the genome-wide epigenetics of muscle growth and memory in animals and humans.

-From these studies, in collaboration with Prof. Jarivs (LJMU) we have published a paper in international journal FASEB J (link) establishing novel epigenetic mechanisms in muscle wasting and recovery in rodents using both transcriptomic and epigenetic analysis (microarrays and pyrosequencing respectively).
-Importantly, The Muscle Lab has recently published a paper in Scientific Reports (Nature) (Click for PDF), identifying for the first time that human skeletal muscle possesses an epigenetic memory of previous exercise, and the discovery of novel epigenetically regulated genes across the methylome in skeletal muscle growth.
+Importantly, The Muscle Lab went on to publish a paper in Scientific Reports (Nature) (Click for PDF), identifying for the first time that human skeletal muscle possesses an epigenetic memory of previous exercise, and the discovery of novel epigenetically regulated genes across the methylome in human skeletal muscle growth.

 Figure taken from Seaborne et al., Scientific Reports (Nature) DOI: 10.1038/s41598-018-20287-3